SaraAlert/SaraAlert/API.md

 * `system/Observation.read`,
 * `system/QuestionnaireResponse.read`,

-Please note a given application and request for access token can have have multiple scopes, thta must be space-separated.
+Please note a given application and request for access token can have have multiple scopes, which must be space-separated.
 For example:
 ```
 `user/Patient.read system/Patient.read system/Observation.read`
 ```